Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

     # Autoscale batch size
     trainer = Trainer(auto_scale_batch_size=None | "power" | "binsearch")

-    # find the batch size
+    # Find the batch size
-    trainer.tune(model)

-    # Or if you have a datamodule object that needs to be passed
+    # Assuming you have a datamodule object that needs to be passed
     trainer.tune(model, datamodule)

 Currently, this feature supports two modes ``'power'`` scaling and ``'binsearch'``